-- Approval of the MSETG to conduct the event. - Q Route approval with Traffic Control Plan from the District Department of Transportation. - A completed application (available at www.mpdc.dc.gov) filed at least 15 business days prior to the date of the event. - □ Original signatures on the application.
-(Photocopies and facsimile copies will not be accepted.) - The conduct of the parade will not substantially interrupt the safe and orderly movement of other vehicular and pedestrian traffic contiguous to its route. - The conduct of the parade will not divert such numbers of police officers from their normal police duties that the city would be deprived of reasonable police protection. - The concentration of persons, animals, and vehicles in the assembly and disbanding areas and along the parade route will not substantially interfere with the movement of police, fire ambulance, and other emergency vehicles on the streets. - The parade is scheduled to move from its assembly location to its disbanding location expeditiously and without unreasonable delays en route. - The parade will not substantially interfere with any other parade for which a permit has already been granted. - The applicant has provided for the services of the number of parade monitors and police officers that the Metropolitan Police Department considers necessary to ensure that the parade will be conducted in conformity with the parade permit. - The applicant has not materially misrepresented any facts of information set forth in the application for a parade permit. - The applicant has furnished proof that, if the assembly of disbanding locations or the route of the parade, encroach upon, occupy, or traverse any area within the jurisdiction of the federal or local governments, permits or permission have been obtained from the appropriate authorities. - The parade is not to be held for the sole purpose of advertising for private gain any product, merchandise, contest, or event. - □ The parade does not endanger public safety.
+endr nent activities) include, but are not limited to: Approval of the MSETG to conduct the event.
+Route approval with Traffic Control Plan from the District Department of Transportation.
+A completed application (available at www.mpdc.dc.gov) filed at least 15 business days prior to the date of the event.
+Original signatures on the application.
+(Photocopies and facsimile copies will not be accepted.)
+The conduct of the parade will not substantially interrupt the safe and orderly movement of other vehicular and pedestrian traffic contiguous to its route.
+The conduct of the parade will not divert such numbers of police officers from their normal police duties that the city would be deprived of reasonable police protection.
+The concentration of persons, animals, and vehicles in the assembly and disbanding areas and along the parade route will not substantially interfere with the movement of police, fire ambulance, and other emergency vehicles on the streets.
+The parade is scheduled to move from its assembly location to its disbanding location expeditiously and without unreasonable delays en route.
+The parade will not substantially interfere with any other parade for which a permit has already been granted.
+The applicant has provided for the services of the number of parade monitors and police officers that the Metropolitan Police Department considers necessary to ensure that the parade will be conducted in conformity with the parade permit.
+The applicant has not materially misrepresented any facts of information set forth in the application for a parade permit.
+The applicant has furnished proof that, if the assembly of disbanding locations or the route of the parade, contest, or event.